 Explain, how same piece of clinical data can be recorded in multiple different ways (CIF).

-Start with simple examples of “Pulse” (Pulse by method, Pulse by patient status) and Blood Pressure (Systolic BP 120 mmHg), then go into some more complex examples
+Start with simple examples of “Pulse” (Pulse by method, Pulse by patient status) and Blood Pressure (Systolic BP 120 mmHg, taken on right brachial artery), then go into some more complex examples

 Cite reference study about importance of patient position, micturition etc.

+Clinical Statements are used to model all “entries” in a Clinical Document Architecture (CDA) document section.
+The Clinical Statement “Common Model Element Type” (CMET) is the base model for the all Consolidated CDA “clinical statement” templates that are still mandatory for Electronic Health Record (EHR) vendors.
+The concept of “clinical statement” is widely understood though there is an issue with consistency across HL7 paradigms: V3, CDA, and FHIR.

 Placeholder HERE for more detail about other paradigms later in the document (maybe forward link for more detail here)